-Our curriculum newsletter provides information about what we will be learning in each subject area this term and we will make links to our topic across the curriculum.
+Our curriculum newsletter provides information about what we will be learning in each subject area this term and we will also make links to our topic across other areas of the curriculum.

-To support our learning in school, we would also like the children to complete a homework project, based on our Stone Age topic.
+To support our learning in school, we would also like the children to complete a homework project, based on our geography topic.

 A few bits of useful information about year 4:

 P.E.
 Our PE days are Tuesday and Thursday.
 Please ensure your child comes to school wearing PE kit on these days.
-We will be outside as much as possible, so as the weather cools they will need warmer clothing.
+We will be outside as much as possible, so as the weather warms they will need the appropriate clothing, a sun hat and sunscreen to be applied at home before school.
 Please remember that earrings should be covered or removed for PE days.

 Library: Our library day is Thursday and the children will have the opportunity to select a book that they can enjoy at home.
 We do keep a record of the books the children select, so feel free to ask if you are ever unsure of the title that they have borrowed.

-Reading books: We will read with your child regularly in school, but it is also important that they read at home.
+Reading books: We have reminded the children that they should be bringing their reading books into school every day, so that we are able to read with them whenever there is the opportunity.
+They should then take their reading books home each evening, to allow you the opportunity to read with them as often as you are able to.
 The general recommendation is twenty minutes a day, however we do recognise that this is not always possible.
 Please do read with your child as often as you are able to, making a note of this in your child’s reading record whenever you have read.

 You will be amazed to see the difference that regular reading can make on a child’s progress, and not just in reading itself, but across the whole curriculum.